 Now wipe down the soot stains with a reusable dry-cleaning sponge.

-Make sure that you work on smaller sections at a time to prevent any soot from spreading.
+While cleaning smoke off walls, make sure that you work on smaller sections at a time to prevent any soot from spreading.

 Tips to Reduce or Prevent Soot Buildup On Walls and Ceilings

-- Smoking tobacco products
+- Smoking tobacco products and ciggerrets

-These ghost marks in the form of black sooty stains can be built by the air-borne dust that settles with air condensation, dampness, and moisture on the surface.
+These ghost marks in the form of black sooty stains can be built by air-borne dust that settles with air condensation, dampness, and moisture on the surface.

-Smoke Outside the Home:
+1- Smoke Outside the Home:

-The soot cannot buildup on interior brick walls if you are not smoking inside the home.
+The soot cannot build up on interior brick walls if you are not smoking inside the home.

-Keep all smoking outside or quit smoking altogether and that will solve the problem.
+Keep all smoking activities outside your home, or quit smoking altogether whenever you are at home.

-Use Electric or Artificial Candles:
+2- Use Electric or Artificial Candles:

-Plus, they last for a very long time and can be combined with other decorations without fear of setting them on fire.
+Plus, they last a very long time and can be combined with other decorations without fear of setting them on fire.

-Use A Gas Fireplace Instead of Burning Wood:
+3- Use A Gas Fireplace Instead of Burning Wood:

 While nothing beats having a wood-burning fireplace, you should balance it with how many times you use it during the year.

-What will help is the acrylic latex paint that is not only soot resistant but stain-resistant as well.
+What will also help is the acrylic latex paint that is not only soot resistant but stain-resistant as well.

 So, take some time and try to completely clean them off, especially when you are planning to repaint your home.

-He had worked as a painter for more than a decade to serve the customers in areas such as Charleston, Mount Pleasant, Beaufort, Georgetown, SC (South Carolina).
-Today in his free time, he likes to read and write about the newer techniques that are being implemented in his profession.
+He had worked as a painter for over a decade serving customers in areas such as Charleston, Mount Pleasant, Beaufort, and Georgetown, SC (South Carolina).
+Today in his free time, he likes to read and write about the newer techniques implemented in his profession.
 You may read more about him here or get in touch with him here.